joe7575/techage/manuals/manual_ta4_EN.md

 ### TA4 Wind Turbine

 The wind turbine block (rotor) is the heart of the wind turbine.
 This block must be placed on top of the mast.
 Ideally at Y = 15, then you just stay within a map / forceload block.
-After the block has been set, a check is carried out to determine whether all conditions for the operation of the wind turbine have been met.
-If all conditions are met, the rotor blades (wings) appear automatically when this block is set.
+When you start the turbine, all conditions for the operation of the wind turbine are checked.
+If all conditions are met, the rotor blades (wings) appear automatically.
 Otherwise you will get an error message.

-The check can be repeated by hitting the block.

 [ta4_windturbine|image]